phormanns/hostsharing-play/README.md

 #### Hostsharing Database

-The module __hsdatabase.js__ ensures that a particular account exists.
+The module __hsdatabase.js__ ensures that a particular database and database user exist.
+Database and user have the same name.
 Parameters:
 * __instance__ : "mysql" or "postgresql"
 * __name__ : database and database-user name (including package prefix)